 - Semester mark / Year mark is calculated from a series of continuous assessments;

 - Students do NOT write an Examination;

 - Therefore, no exam admission required;

 - Semester mark = Final Mark;

-- No supplementary exams awarded.

 The purpose of this module is to provide students with knowledge on how to successfully execute an event.
 The module allows students to develop an event by applying concepts of event planning, organising and management.